-Official data about the number of passengers who arrived to the Czech Republic in January and February will be published subsequently, however the increasing trend is already confirmed by the statistics of the Prague Airport.
+Official data about the number of passengers who arrived in the Czech Republic in January and February will be published subsequently.
+However, the increasing trend is already confirmed by the statistics of the Prague Airport.

-In December and January, when Russians travel to Czech in greatest numbers, the year-to-year interest has risen by sixteen per cent.
-In January Moscow reached the first place in passenger count among all destinations with airlines to Prague.
+In December and January, when Russians travel to the Czech in the greatest numbers, the year-to-year interest has risen by sixteen per cent.
+In January, Moscow reached first place in passenger count among all destinations with airlines to Prague.

-That is to say because the numbers include also passengers who just transfer in Moscow.
-“Aeroflot, according to our information, reports increases in transit passengers, which can mean that the higher capacity is taken just by these passengers,” Janoušková concludes.
+That is to say because the numbers also include passengers who just transfer to Moscow.
+“Aeroflot, according to our information, reports increases in-transit passengers, which can mean that the higher capacity is taken just by these passengers,” Janoušková concludes.

-Russia was on the second place among the most popular destinations on airlines from Prague, the first one was the Great Britain.
+Russia was in second place among the most popular destinations on airlines from Prague, and the first one was Great Britain.

-Russians have been among the most desired visitors in Czech hotels for a long time, especially because they spend more and stay for the longest time in average.
-Numbers of Russian tourists in Czech dropped by 260 thousand last year, which is more than one third.
-Main reasons were economic sanctions and the ruble weakening.
+Russians have been among the most desired visitors in Czech hotels for a long time, especially because they spend more and stay for the longest time on average.
+The numbers of Russian tourists in the Czech dropped by 260 thousand last year, which is more than one third.
+The main reasons were economic sanctions and the ruble weakening.

 “They still perceive us as a friendly country.
-The drop is a great loss for hotels and the whole tourism, ” Sivek says.
-He does not expect the Russians to be replaced by Chinese in terms of tourist amount, although there is a new charter airline from the China.
+The drop is a great loss for hotels and the whole tourist industry, ” Sivek says.
+He does not expect the Russians to be replaced by the Chinese in terms of tourist amount, although there is a new charter airline from China.

-“They stay here for much shorter time,” Sivek explains.
-After years of limitations of the Russian airlines there are new airlines to Russia planned also by the Czech Aerolines.
+“They stay here for a much shorter time,” Sivek explains.
+After years of limitations of the Russian airlines, there are new airlines to Russia also planned by Czech Airlines.
 This year they are going to launch a new airline to Kazan.